ukaea/PROCESS/documentation/proc-pages/installation/installation-ubuntu.md

     dependencies of those specific projects within itself, preventing crossover.
 This is the reason we recommend installing one so your other projects don't influence the dependencies of PROCESS and visa versa.

-!!!
-Warning "Python version"
-    Only Python3.8 versions are supported in PROCESS.
-If you have installed a recent version of Ubuntu such as v22, Python 3.10 may have been installed.
-If this is the case it is recommended that you install Ubuntu20.04 which will have Python3.8 as its default.
-If not, this may lead to build issues down the line.

 Now compile the Fortran and create the Python interface.
 This is done using `cmake` to configure the build and then `make` to build it.
 Finally start the build process: